Great Oxidation Event: Isotopes

 Some of the most persuasive evidence for the Great Oxidation Event is provided by the mass-independent fractionation (MIF) of sulfur.
 The chemical signature of the MIF of sulfur is found prior to 2.4–2.3 Ga but disappears thereafter.
 The presence of this signature all but eliminates the possibility of an oxygenated atmosphere.

 Different isotopes of a chemical element have slightly different atomic masses.
 Most of the differences in geochemistry between isotopes of the same element scale with this mass difference.
 These include small differences in molecular velocities and diffusion rates, which are described as mass-dependent fractionation processes.
 By contrast, MIF describes processes that are not proportional to the difference in mass between isotopes.
 The only such process likely to be significant in the geochemistry of sulfur is photodissociation.
 This is the process in which a molecule containing sulfur is broken up by solar ultraviolet (UV) radiation.
 The presence of a clear MIF signature for sulfur prior to 2.4 Ga shows that UV radiation was penetrating deep into the Earth's atmosphere.
 This in turn rules out an atmosphere containing more than traces of oxygen, which would have produced an ozone layer that would have shielded the lower atmosphere from UV radiation.
 The disappearance of the MIF signature for sulfur indicates the formation of such an ozone shield as oxygen began to accumulate in the atmosphere.
 MIF of sulphur also indicates the presence of oxygen in that oxygen is required to facilitate repeated redox cycling of sulphur.
+In addition to sulfur MIF, oxygen MIF signatures have also been argued as evidence for the oxygenation of Earth's atmosphere.
+As oxygen accumulates an ozone layer is established, and photochemical reactions involved in the destruction and reformation of ozone impart a mass independent isotope signature into atmospheric oxygen.
+Such signatures are preserved within sulfate minerals and existing records corroborate sulfur MIF inferences of oxygenation of the atmosphere in the early Paleoproterozoic.